MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 - *Configure data loss prevention.* Configure [data loss prevention for Azure AI services](/azure/ai-services/cognitive-services-data-loss-prevention?tabs=azure-cli).
 Configure the list of outbound URLs their Azure AI services resources are allowed to access.

-- *Use system messages.* Provide meta prompts to guide the behavior of an AI system.
-Use [system messages](/azure/ai-services/openai/concepts/system-message) to tailor the generated outputs.
+- *Use system messages.* Use [system messages](/azure/ai-services/openai/concepts/system-message) to to guide the behavior of an AI system and tailor the outputs.

 - *Apply the AI security baseline.* Use the [Azure AI security baseline](/security/benchmark/azure/baselines/cognitive-services-security-baseline) to govern the security of AI systems.